222168498K/Kisha-digital-portfolio/README.md

 >
 >PRP371s: Project Presentation 3
 >
 > Welcome to my portfolio.
-This page showcases my learning, skills, and reflections of the Work Readiness training.
+This page highlights my learning journey, skills, and reflections from the Work Readiness training.
 >
 >---